 Researchers believe that TENS units effectively treat chronic pain - especially chronic back pain - by disrupting the pain cycle.

-Essentially, the TENS unit delivers a non-painful sensation to the skin and tissues surrounding the pain site.
+Essentially, the TENS machine delivers a non-painful sensation to the skin and tissues surrounding the pain site.
 This pain-free sensation changes the way a person processes painful sensations in the same area.

 If the frequency from the TENS unit is strong enough, the electrical stimulation can trigger the release of chemicals known as endorphins, too.
 Endorphins are hormones that act as natural painkillers.
 They can also improve your mood and promote a general sense of well-being.

 A TENS unit can be a very useful pain management tool, I truly love mine, it works very well for me.
 That doesn't mean it's appropriate for everyone.
 The following people should avoid using a TENS unit to treat their back pain:

 *Those who have a cardiac pacemaker or defibrillator